101 Things to do in Bournemouth – Southbourne Beach

 Lifeguards

-There is an RNLI Lifeguard Station on Southbourne Beach, which is manned from 10 am until 6 pm between 24th May and 7th September.
+There is an RNLI Lifeguard Station on Southbourne Beach, which is manned from 10 am until 6 pm between 23rd May and 6th September in 2026.

 Southbourne Beach Lifeguard Tower